rhregalado/rhregalado.github.io/_essays/essay11.md

 </style>
   <figcaption>
     <b>Earthset/Earthrise.</b> A muted blue Earth with bright white clouds sets behind the cratered lunar surface.
 The dark portion of Earth is experiencing nighttime.
 On Earth’s day side, swirling clouds are visible over the Australia and Oceania region.
-In the foreground, Ohm crater has terraced edges and a flat floor interrupted by central peaks—formed when the surface rebounded upward during the impact that created the crater. <cite>—NASA</cite>
+In the foreground, Ohm crater has terraced edges and a flat floor interrupted by central peaks. <cite>—NASA</cite>
   </figcaption>
 </div>